merkle-open/generator-nitro/app/templates/project/docs/nitro.md

     npm install -g yo bower gulp jasmine karma-cli generator-nitro

+## Starting the app

+The Nitro app will run on port `8080` by default, the proxy on `8081` (only run with `develop` task).
+If you want the app to run on another port put them before the gulp task like this:

+    PORT=8000 PROXY=8001 gulp develop

+The port to be used in production can be set the same way:

+    PORT=3000 node server.js

+This works a bit different on **Windows**.
+Use the following commands in prompt:

+    set PORT=8000 && set PROXY=8001 && gulp develop
+    set PORT=3000 && node server.js

 ## Daily Work - Creating Components & Pages

 ### Creating Components